Morse-Bott cohomology from homological perturbation theory: Introduction

 \subsection{Organization of the paper}

-This paper is organized as follows. \S \ref{perb} discusses the motivation of the minimal construction from homological perturbation theory and interprets the cascade construction as an example of applications of homological perturbation theory. \S \ref{morsebott} defines the minimal cochain complex as well as continuation maps and homotopies explicitly, and proves that they satisfy the desired properties. \S \ref{specseq} discusses the action spectral sequence. \S \ref{s5} explains how the orientations used in \S \ref{morsebott} arise in Morse/Floer theory. \S \ref{s5} also generalizes the construction to the case with local systems and non-orientable manifolds. \S \ref{s6} generalizes the construction to flow categories with noncompact critical manifolds and also provides a more general setup which allows us to prove statements like the Gysin exact sequence. \S \ref{equi} discusses the equivariant theory. \S \ref{s7} is devoted to the case of Morse-Bott functions on finite dimensional manifolds (both open and closed) and proves the minimal construction recovers the cohomology of the base manifold. \S \ref{poly} outlines the project of combining our construction with polyfold theory.
+This paper is organized as follows. \S \ref{perb} discusses the motivation of the minimal construction from homological perturbation theory and interprets the cascades construction as an example of an application of the homological perturbation theory. \S \ref{morsebott} defines the minimal cochain complex as well as continuation maps and homotopies explicitly, and proves that they satisfy the desired properties. \S \ref{specseq} discusses the action spectral sequence. \S \ref{s5} explains how the orientations used in \S \ref{morsebott} arise in Morse/Floer theories. \S \ref{s5} also generalizes the construction to the case with local systems and non-orientable manifolds. \S \ref{s6} generalizes the construction to flow categories with non-compact critical manifolds and also provides a more general setup which allows us to prove statements like the Gysin exact sequence. \S \ref{equi} discusses the equivariant theory. \S \ref{s7} is devoted to the Morse-Bott theory on finite dimensional manifolds (both open and closed) and proves the minimal construction recovers the cohomology of the underlying manifold. \S \ref{poly} outlines the project of combining our construction with the polyfold theory.